**This article is continuously updated with the latest developments.

 Gatherings of more than ten people and the general closure of stores at 8pm except for restaurants are among the main reimposed restrictions.

 This comes after new series of restrictions were lifted in the Lisbon Metropolitan Area on 15 June as part of the third phase of easing lockdown measures, despite the growing number of new infections.
 While shopping centres were allowed to open, groups of up to 20 people were permitted to gather.

-The land border between Portugal and Spain, which has been closed since 16 March due to the COVID-19 pandemic, will remain closed until 1 July at the request of the Portuguese authorities, despite Spain reopening its borders with other countries on 21 June.
+The land border between Portugal and Spain, which was closed since 16 March due to the COVID-19 pandemic, opened on 1 July at the request of the Portuguese authorities, despite Spain reopening its borders with other countries on 21 June.